abiswas3/differentialprivacy/Proposal/Readme.md

 * Unify existing distributed algorithms under a single proof framework.
 * Develop a scalable open source implementations of distributed algorithms and integrate with existing open source implementations.

+## Research directions

+**TODO**: Outline work with the exponential mechanism and secure comparison protocols.

 ## Timeline